JulieKodehode/moduled_react/README.md

 [main](https://github.com/JulieKodehode/first-lesson) - the main unedited version of create-react-app

-[novemberFirst](https://github.com/JulieKodehode/first-lesson/tree/feat/novemberFirst) - learning what React is, basic how it is used, and how to set it up.
+[components_properties](https://github.com/JulieKodehode/first-lesson/tree/feat/novemberFirst) - learning what React is, basic how it is used, and how to set it up.
+Used to be novemberFirst

-[novemberThird](https://github.com/JulieKodehode/first-lesson/tree/feat/novemberThird) - making component's, import and export, component styling.
+[components_styling](https://github.com/JulieKodehode/first-lesson/tree/feat/novemberThird) - making component's, import and export, component styling.
+Used to be novemberThird

 <!-- [Name](link) - description -->